Second year of new WRA winter festival unites community.

 Head of School Suzanne Walker Buck has a long history with boarding schools.
 She is a graduate of both the Fay School and Miss Porter's School.
 She says she knew as early as the fifth grade that the world of boarding schools held a spell of magic and could always foresee returning to work in such an extraordinary environment.

-After graduating from Connecticut College, Mrs. Buck joined Westminster School as an Admission Counselor, Dorm Parent, and Coach of Field Hockey and Lacrosse.
-From Westminster she attended graduate school earning a degree in clinical social work from Columbia University and a degree in education from Harvard University.
+After graduating from Connecticut College, Mrs. Buck joined Westminster School as an Admission Counselor, Dorm Parent, and Field Hockey & Lacrosse Coach.
+From Westminster, she attended graduate school earning degrees in clinical social work from Columbia University and in education from Harvard University.
 She has since held posts at Fay School, New Hampton School, and most recently as the Rector (Head of School) at Chatham Hall in Chatham, Virginia, where in four years she increased enrollment by 36 percent; added significant tuition revenue; increased annual giving by 14 percent and developed a bold strategic plan.

-Additionally, Mrs. Buck is the Co-Chair of the Board of The Association of Boarding Schools (TABS) and she also serves on the Board of the Enrollment Management Association (EMA).
+Additionally, Mrs. Buck is the Co-Chair of the Board of The Association of Boarding Schools (TABS), the Vice President of the Cleveland Council of Independent Schools (CCIS), and she also serves on the Board of Heads and Principals Association.
 She is married to Johnny Buck, art teacher, coach and advisor.
 They have a daughter, Halsey '24, and two children from Johnny's first marriage, Oliver and Nina.

 Does Your Head of School Do Carpool Karaoke?
 Because Ours Does!